kentcdodds/old-kentcdodds.com/content/blog/react-strict-mode/index.md

 ## Conclusion

-Again, you should be rendering your app in `React.StrictMode` because it will warn you when a component is using a deprecated method or API and it will help you catch things that can cause nasty bugs that can be hard to debug.
+Again, you should be rendering your app in `React.StrictMode` because it will warn you when a component is using a suboptimal method or API and it will help you catch things that can cause nasty bugs that can be hard to debug.

 So what do you do when you get a warning like this in a third-party component?
 I